 - Form into 3 oz. meatballs (about golf ball sized) and place into a greased skillet or oven-safe pan.
 Bake the meatballs to render the fat off.

 - While meatballs are baking, make the simple tomato sauce in a saucepan on the stove-top.
 Simmer the sauce while the meatballs are baking.

 - Finish the tomato sauce with a pat of butter.

 - Remove baked meatballs from oven and spoon off excess fat.
 Pour tomato sauce overtop, top with cheese and return to the oven for about 20 minutes.

 A good seasoning with salt and pepper is important in this dish, so you’ll want to taste test often and make additions as necessary.
 The tomato sauce needs a healthy bit, as do the meatballs, to really bring out all the great flavours.

-Serve these meatballs and sauce over your favourite pasta.
+Serve over pasta.

-Baked Meatballs and Tomato Sauce
+Get the Recipe: Cheesy Oven Baked Meatballs and Tomato Sauce

-- Tomato Sauce:
+For the Tomato Sauce: